 - Skill gaps: Modernizing to Angular requires developers to adapt to new paradigms, including TypeScript for static typing, RxJS for reactive programming, and a modular component-driven structure.
 Teams unfamiliar with these concepts face a steep learning curve, which can slow down modernization efforts and introduce bugs if best practices are not followed.

-How Gen AI Accelerates AngularJS to Angular Migration
+How Does Gen AI Accelerate AngularJS to Angular Migration?

 Moving from AngularJS to Angular is a complex process that involves understanding legacy code, refactoring outdated patterns, and ensuring a seamless transition, all while minimizing disruption.